Thermodynamically massless Simpson-Visser black holes: Reconstruction with variable integration constants

 and therefore the Komar mass is determined by the integration constant $\alpha$ and the theory constant $h_1$.
 In order to obtain a positive mass we require $h_1>0$.
 The existence of the timelike Killing vector thus leads to a conserved geometric mass.
 However, as we will show in the following subsection, semiclassical arguments imply that this mass does not coincide with the thermodynamic mass derived from the Euclidean partition function of the black hole.

 The full solution of the theory (\ref{generalaction}) reads

 From these relations it becomes clear that the solution possesses a genuine free parameter, namely the core scale $\alpha$, which is allowed to vary.
 The theory parameters $f_1$ and $h_1$ are independent but must have the same sign.
+If the function $w(r)$ were not fixed, the solution could instead describe a singular black hole, as discussed above.
+In that case, the mass and magnetic charge are independent, and the parameter space could be enlarged.
+In contrast, for the SV spacetime, the only free parameter is the core scale $\alpha$, related to the mass and magnetic charge.

 Furthermore, when $h_1=0$ the scalar potential $V(\phi)$ vanishes, as does the magnetic potential $A_3$, which results in the disappearance of the NLED sector of the action.
 In this limit the theory reduces to the one supporting the Ellis drain-hole solution \cite{Ellis:1973yv, Karakasis:2021tqx,Bakopoulos:2023tso}.
 The inclusion of the scalar potential therefore plays a crucial role in allowing the existence of a black-hole solution.